Brussels City Museum: History

-The current building, whose interior was renovated in 1985, has housed the Brussels City Museum since 1887.
+The idea of establishing a municipal museum first arose in 1860, when the City of Brussels acquired the then-neglected King's House on the Grand-Place/Grote Markt.
+At the initiative of the mayor Charles Buls and the city archivist Alphonse Wauters, the first municipal museum was finally established there and officially opened on 12 June 1887.
+It was initially housed on the second floor of the King's House.
 From 1928, the entire building was assigned to the museum's collections.
 After transformations, it reopened its doors in 1935 on the occasion of the Brussels International Exposition.
-On 9 March 1936, it was designated a historic monument, at the same time as the Town Hall.
-It is a UNESCO World Heritage Site since 1998 as part of the registration of the Grand-Place.
+On 9 March 1936, the building was designated a historic monument, at the same time as the Town Hall.
+It has been a UNESCO World Heritage Site since 1998, as part of the Grand-Place's registration.